 Instead of losing the ability to smell or hear, to feel and see, the practice of pratyahara essentially changes our state of mind such that we become so much absorbed in whatever we are focussing on, that the other things which are outside of ourselves don’t bother us anymore and we are able to meditate without easily getting distracted by any such outside thing.
 Experienced practitioners can also translate pratyahara into their daily lives which means they are so concentrated as well as present to the moment at hand which makes things like sounds and sensation don’t distract their mind easily.

 The sixth limb of Yoga is Dharana which means “focused concentration”.
-The word “dha” means “maintaining or holding”, “Ana” means “something else” or “other”.
-It is closely linked to other two limbs mentioned previously, Dharana and Pratyahara are important and essential part of the same aspect.
+The word “Dha” means “maintaining or holding”, “Ana” means “something else” or “other”.
+It is closely linked to the other two limbs mentioned previously, Dharana and Pratyahara are an important and essential part of the same aspect.
 As every stage prepares us for the next one, Pratyahara creates the stage for Dharana or concentration.

 When we have successfully moved on the eightfold yoga path through asana practice, meditation as well as control of the senses, we get ready to go deeper.
 This is where we start with Dharana, the essential binding of consciousness to one single point.

-Where Dharana is practised for one-pointed attention, dhyana is the ultimate state of being completely aware without any focus.
+Where Dharana is practiced for one-pointed attention, dhyana is the ultimate state of being completely aware without any focus.
 At this particular stage, the mind has been quietened, and in its stillness, it produces almost no thoughts at all.
-The stamina and strength it takes to achieve this state of stillness is very impressive.
+The stamina and strength it takes to achieve this state of stillness are very impressive.

 The eighth limb of yoga is Samadhi.
 Most of us know the word Samadhi which means “enlightenment” or “bliss”, and this is the final and last step of the Patanjali Yoga Sutra’s journey.
 After we have re-organized our entire relationships with the outside world as well as our own inner world, we arrive at the finale of bliss.